Querkc/Querkc/README.md

 ### Hi there 👋

-👨 my name is Querkc and i Love Programming and making software 🖥️
+👨 my name is Phantom and i Love Programming and making software 🖥️

-just like a lot of people on github